chef-boneyard/chef-rfc/rfc0001-resource-guard.md

   to values inherited from the same attributes in the resource that contains the guard
-* The resource block will cause the block passed to the guard to be interpreted as a boolean true if the resource executes without an exception
+* The resource block will cause the block passed to the guard to be interpreted as a Boolean true if the resource executes without an exception
 * If the resource block raises an exception when an action is run, the block passed to the guard is evaluated as false

 In addition to these changes to the DSL, the following customizations are made to the powershell\_script resources' guard implementation

-* If a string rather than a block is passed to a guard attribute for a powershell\_script resource, the string will be evaluated by the the PowerShell interpreter instead of the cmd.exe interpreter
+* If a string rather than a block is passed to a guard attribute for a powershell\_script resource, the string will be evaluated by the PowerShell interpreter instead of the cmd.exe interpreter
-* If the last expression evaluated by PowerShell for the given string results in a PowerShell boolean data type, the guard will evaluate with the same truth as that boolean PowerShell expression, rather true.
+* If the last expression evaluated by PowerShell for the given string results in a PowerShell boolean data type, the guard will evaluate with the same truth as that Boolean PowerShell expression, rather than true.

 These changes are described in further detail below.

-### Anonyous guard syntax
+### Anonymous guard syntax

 The syntax for resources and guards in the existing Chef DSL is the following